 How IoT can improve your business performance

 IoT can help any business niche, as every company is looking to reduce costs, improve productivity and increase the quality of products or services.
 We gathered some IoT ideas and examples that are used in different fields.

 Smart Home systems are widely known, but the same approach can be used to simplify the maintenance of your office or other facilities.
 It can help with:

 - office appliances control.

 Another great Internet of Things example is Niwa – the first automated watering system.
 Niwa controls the hydroponics of plants and feeds them properly in order to achieve optimal growing conditions 24/7.

 This is one of the most promising areas for IoT integration.
 This trend is also often referred to as the Industrial Internet or Industry 4.0.

-Recently, Caterpillar Marine has saved $5 million by using Big Data and adopting simple IoT sensor system.
-The company has used predictive maintenance analytics software which identifies the optimum time for maintenance of the machinery.
+Recently, Caterpillar Marine has saved $5 million by using Big Data and adopting a simple IoT sensor system.
+The company has used predictive analytics software, which identifies the optimum time for machinery maintenance.